De-extinction: Genome editing

 Genome editing has been rapidly advancing with the help of the CRISPR/Cas systems, particularly CRISPR/Cas9.
 The CRISPR/Cas9 system was originally discovered as part of the bacterial immune system.
 Viral DNA that was injected into the bacterium became incorporated into the bacterial chromosome at specific regions.
 These regions are called clustered regularly interspaced short palindromic repeats, otherwise known as CRISPR.
 Since the viral DNA is within the chromosome, it gets transcribed into RNA.
 Once this occurs, the Cas9 binds to the RNA.
-Cas9 can recognize the foreign insert and cleaves it.
+Cas9 can recognize the foreign insert and cleave it.
 This discovery was very crucial because the Cas protein can now be viewed as a scissor in the genome editing process.

 By using cells from a closely related species to the extinct species, genome editing can play a role in the de-extinction process.
 Germ cells may be edited directly, so that the egg and sperm produced by the extant parent species will produce offspring of the extinct species, or somatic cells may be edited and transferred via somatic cell nuclear transfer.
 The result is an animal which is not completely the extinct species, but rather a hybrid of the extinct species and the closely related, non-extinct species.
 Because it is possible to sequence and assemble the genome of extinct organisms from highly degraded tissues, this technique enables scientists to pursue de-extinction in a wider array of species, including those for which no well-preserved remains exist.
 However, the more degraded and old the tissue from the extinct species is, the more fragmented the resulting DNA will be, making genome assembly more challenging.
+Genome editing does not require living cells from the exact same species and can target specific adaptive traits, but an organism created via this method can only ever be a proxy/hybrid.

 Back-breeding

 Back breeding is a form of selective breeding.
 As opposed to breeding animals for a trait to advance the species in selective breeding, back breeding involves breeding animals for an ancestral characteristic that may not be seen throughout the species as frequently.
 This method can recreate the traits of an extinct species, but the genome will differ from the original species.
 Back breeding, however, is contingent on the ancestral trait of the species still being in the population in any frequency.
 Back breeding is also a form of artificial selection by the deliberate selective breeding of domestic animals, in an attempt to achieve an animal breed with a phenotype that resembles a wild type ancestor, usually one that has gone extinct.
+Because back-breeding uses standard breeding techniques, no genetic reconstruction or preserved cells are required.
+The resulting offspring are phenotypic look-alikes, meaning that they are often lacking in behavioral, physiological, and ecological traits of the original species.